Privacy policy

 Name: mid

-Purpose: Instagram sets this cookie to optimize its own services and offers on and off Instagram.
-The cookie defines a unique user ID.
+Purpose: Instagram uses this cookie to optimize its own services and offers within and outside of Instagram.
+The cookie sets a unique user ID.

 Name: fbsr_311192649124024